amwebexpert/chrome-extensions-collection/coding-guide-helper/README.md

 ## TODOs

 - cache markdown files retrieval http requests results
+- add option to remove that cache from within options page
+- add classic hyperlink icon (beside the clipboard icon) to open a browser tab with the given link
 - add UI feedbacks for the "options" validations
   - test the provided links (try to fetch)
   - add a ✅ for success and a ❌ for Http 404